browserengineering/book/book/embeds.md

 ===================

 So far, our browser has two kinds of embedded content: images and input elements.
-While both are important and widely-used,[^variants] they don't offer quite the customizability[^openui] and flexibility that complex embedded content use cases like maps, PDFs, ads, and social media controls require.
+While both are important and widely used,[^variants] they don't offer quite the customizability[^openui] and flexibility that complex embedded content use cases like maps, PDFs, ads, and social media controls require.
 So in modern browsers, these are handled by